-You might have heard the word “Slack” where the startups and small businesses of the world are dominated.
+You might have heard the word “Slack” where startups and small businesses of the world are dominated.
 The demand for online communication across the business and workplace brings the entire collaboration in one place.
-The necessity of live community interaction takes to rely on different platforms providing group chat or channel based on the number of users.
+The necessity of real-time chat server which provides live community interaction rely on different platforms providing group chat or channel based on the number of users.

 On the other hand, the client-side database is quite effective in minimizing the data stored in the database by holding the data within the device.
-This underpinning of development is carried in Mirrorfly infrastructure for diminishing the queuing of messages and consumption of data.
+This underpinning of development is carried in MirrorFly infrastructure which offers the best database design for storing chat messages for diminishing the queuing of messages and consumption of data.

-These servers scenario variations are taken place during the development of group chat applications under concurrent users.
-To make this much understandable, let us have a brief comparison between Client-side database storage and Server-side database storage in group chat applications.
+These servers scenario variations occur during the development of group chat applications under concurrent users.
+To get a more insight view of these group chat database designs, let us have a brief comparison between Client-side database storage and Server-side database storage in group chat applications.

 Comparison On Client-side Database Storage Vs Server-side Database Storage in Group Chat Applications